 12. Meditation.
 What music, what words, what art?
 Nourish the mind.
 “Sound of one hand” Zen Flesh.
 Shoju and the brazier.”
 Zen Flesh.

 1) Join the Philosophy with Meditation Programme.
-This is for students who decide to take up the practice of Mantra-based meditation from the Advaita tradition.
-This is a method of meditation that is suitable for our active and busy lifestyle and has been found to have many benefits by our students.
-Those who decide to take up this practice of meditation join the Philosophy with Meditation Programme.
-As the name suggests meditation is an integral part of the programme which will go deeper into the 'Advaita' Vedanta Philosophy.
-At the same time students will be establishing and deepening their practice of the traditional mantra-based method of meditation.
+This is for students who decide to take up the practice of mantra-based meditation from the Advaita Vedanta tradition which suits our active and busy lifestyle and has been found to be so beneficial by our students.
+Meditation is an integral part of the programme of 'Advaita' Vedanta Philosophy.